pydantic/FastUI/README.md

 This could mean:

-- implementing web a frontend using other JS frameworks like Vue — lots of work, limited value IMHO
+- implementing web a frontend using another JS framework like Vue — lots of work, limited value IMHO
 - implementing web a frontend using an edge server, so the browser just sees HTML — lots of work but very valuable
-- implementing frontends for other platforms like mobile or IOT — lots of work, no idea if it's a good idea
+- implementing frontends for other platforms like mobile or IOT — lots of work, no idea if it's actually a good idea?
-- implementing the component models in other web frameworks, e.g. in Rust or Go — since there's actually not that much code in the backend, this would be a relatively small and mechanical task
+- implementing the component models in another language like Rust or Go — since there's actually not that much code in the backend, so this would be a relatively small and mechanical task